The Royal Orders of Chivalry

 Since 1808, the post of Historiographer of the Royal Orders has been attached to the Chapter of the Orders.
 Originally, the Historiographer’s main function was to keep records of knights’ genealogies and lives as the basis for developing their obituaries, which according to the rules should be read aloud at the orders’ feasts in honour of those who died during the previous year.
 The demise of the feasts, however, made this practice obsolete.

 But another practice gradually developed.
 In connection with their decoration, knights began submitting written autobiographies to the Chapter of the Orders.
 That has been the case for Order of Dannebrog recipients since 1904 and for medal recipients since 1981.
 Ensuring that this and the proper archiving of the autobiographies happen are still among the Historiographer’s main official duties.
-Today, the Chapter’s archive contains around 40,000 autobiographies.
-They all date after 1884, when the older collection perished in the fire at Christiansborg Palace that year.

 The Order of the Dannebrog.
 Photo: Polfoto ©